Get Started with Awardco

 The key to an efficient, productive, and successful business is to create a culture based on a strongly held and widely shared set of beliefs that support the business strategy and structure.
 When such a strong, clear work culture exists, employees know what’s expected of them, they have bought in on the work they do, and they know they’ll be rewarded for their efforts.

 This brings a whole host of amazing benefits to the table.
-A strong, supportive culture:
+A strong, supportive culture in the workplace:

-• Increases both retention and recruitment success.
-A good culture attracts better talent and retains that talent.
+- Makes retaining and recruiting the right talent easier.
+A positive workplace culture attracts better talent and retains that talent.
 When your culture supports your employees, recognizes and rewards them for their efforts, and helps them develop and grow in their roles, they’re much more likely to stick around, which lowers your turnover.

 On the flip side of things, toxic or unsupportive cultures actively harm your business.
 For example, according to a recent study, people are 10X more likely to quit a job because of a bad culture rather than subpar compensation.